RobWelbourn/click-to-call/README.md

 ### Access token generation and session cookie management

-Access tokens are short-lived permission slips to make [WebRTC(https://www.twilio.com/en-us/webrtc)] calls through Twilio.
+Access tokens are short-lived permission slips to make [WebRTC](https://www.twilio.com/en-us/webrtc) calls through Twilio.
 To guard against their misuse, our code requires a session cookie to be presented before issuing the token.
 Moreover, the access token should be set to the shortest possible period of time between issuance and being conveyed to Twilio -- somewhere between 2 and 5 seconds, depending on the responsiveness of the web app and network conditions.

+### Rate limiting

+Rationing access tokens prevents an excess of calls from being made through the system.
+There is a global limit of calls per second made through the website, and an individual per-IP address daily limit.
+The fixed-window, in-memory rate limiter is used for illustration only; a production system might use a sliding-window algorithm to smooth out call arrival rates, and a memory-based database such as Redis to handle a multi-server website.